 ~ Saniya Mishra

 The earth is diverse, both in terms of human beings and living things.
-There is no actual clamoring of area because they are all designed to live together, and the unity in that diversity is true light, true light.
-Diwali has nearly arrived, and it is a season of joy, festivity, and excitement, for which people start preparation 1 month prior, they clean their house, decorate them with colorful lightings buy new clothes and lighting diyas or earthen lamps is the main part of the Festival of Lights.
+There is no actual clamoring of area because they are all designed to live together, and the unity in that diversity is the true light.
+Diwali has nearly arrived, and it is a season of joy, festivity, and excitement, for which people start preparation a month prior, they clean their house, decorate them with colorful lightings buy new clothes and lighting diyas or earthen lamps is the main part of the Festival of Lights.

 These little lamps are lit in every residence in the run-up to the festival.
 But do you understand what they mean? why people lighten diyas?

 What does a Diye Wali Diwali signify?